Firebrandv3/powpow/README.md

  [x] Make logged in players be able to get trophies and save the current trophy into the database [x] Create a user page

- [] Upload the game on heroku and test it
+ [x] Upload the game on heroku and test it
- [] If there are any huge problems fix them and make the game playable [] Create the about page
- [x] Fix revive inventory bug
+ [x] If there are any huge problems fix them and make the game playable [x] Fix revive inventory bug
+ [x] Create a profile page for every user
+ [] Add Background

- [] Add soundfx for walking, jetpack, shooting, explosion, item pickup, no ammo [x] Add controls guide to login dialog
+ [x] Add soundfx for walking, jetpack, shooting, explosion, item pickup, no ammo [x] Add controls guide to login dialog
- [] Add dickbutt skin, trollface skin, nyancat
+ [] Add trollface skin, nyancat
  [] Refactor socket connection and handle position interpolation [] Fix reenter bug (wrong position)
- [] Put pickup server code into own file
+ [] Refactoring: Put pickup server code into own file [] Refactoring: create a soundservice (pool)